The Safest Countries in Africa 2024 (RANKED)

 As with many countries popular with tourists, there can be a high risk of scams.
 People are advised to use common sense and take precautions around any requests for funds from people offering friendship, romance, or a business opportunity.

-Sierra Leone is the fifth safest country in Africa, according to the GPI.
-Located in West Africa, it ranks 50th in the world and has a GPI score of 1.803.
+Zambia is the fifth safest country in Africa.
+Landlocked in southern-central Africa, Zambia is ranked 57th in the world with a GPI score of 1.948.

 Top 5 Least Safe Countries in Africa